PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

 \subsubsection{Vulnerability Type}

 First, \name{} identifies the type of vulnerability.
 This is crucial to our approach as the type of vulnerability determines the goal of the exploit and how it should be validated.
 To do this, we prompt the LLM with the vulnerability report and ask it to identify the type of vulnerability.
 As the vulnerability report is written in natural language, and the description is informal, an LLM is a suitable tool to extract information from it.
-We provide the LLM with a list of possible vulnerability types, which are the five vulnerability types that we support in our approach, namely, path traversal, prototype pollution, command injection, code injection, and Regular Expression Denial of Service (ReDoS). \name{} prompts the LLM to select the most relevant vulnerability type from the list.
+We provide the LLM with the five vulnerability types supported by our approach: path traversal, prototype pollution, command injection, code injection, and Regular Expression Denial of Service (ReDoS). \name{} prompts the LLM to select the most relevant vulnerability type from the list.

+In addition to the vulnerability type, the LLM also determines if the vulnerability is exploitable remotely, such as a vulnerability in an http server that requires triggering the vulnerability via a request, or locally, where the vulnerability is triggered by importing the package and calling a function.